andy-h1/100-days-of-code/r1-log.md

 ### R1D4
 Been feeling ill the last couple of days so took some time off.
 Back on it and understanding margins, padding etc. Was on a roll until FreeCodeCamp went down for maintenance.

 ### R1D5
 Today's Progress: Finished Basic CSS on FreeCodeCamp.

+### R1D6
+Currently working on Basic Visual Design.
+Has a lot of similarities to Basic CSS

+### R1D7
+Learning a lot about colors in Visual Design.